Freedom Convoy: Police move in as public turns on truckers blocking highway to US

 The blockade has left several dozens of truckers stranded in the cold.

-“I'm all for if you want to protest, but they've taken this way, way too far,” said Garnet Lang a trucker bringing in oil rig materials from Texas to Alberta to CTV.
+“I'm all for if you want to protest, but they've taken this way, way too far,” Garnet Lang, a trucker bringing in oil rig materials from Texas to Alberta, told CTV.

 “They've got a four-lane highway and one of the major crossings into the US blocked.”